-Participants will explore the history, culture and environment of Cuba, with focus on the systems of universal education, health care, and community building designed to promote social justice and equality.
-Based in Havana, our visits to schools and community projects, museums and historic sites in the city and beyond will give us opportunities to speak with educators, artists, musicians, students, naturalists, and everyday citizens to build bridges of understanding.
+Participants will explore the history, culture, and environment of Cuba, with a focus on the systems of universal education, as well as community building designed to promote social justice and equality.
+Based in the cities of Havana and Trinidad, our visits to community projects, museums and historic sites will give us opportunities to speak with educators, artists, musicians, students, naturalists, and everyday citizens to build bridges of understanding.

 Program Name: Building Bridges to Cuba

 Includes: airfare (roundtrip from NYC to Havana), casas particulares (bed and breakfast) in Havana and Trinidad (double occupancy), all meals, all local transportation, Bank Street Faculty program leader, guest speakers, and museum entrance fees.
 Earn 60 CTLE or 6 CEU.

 - Tips for Cuban guide and driver, drinks outside of meals or on the bus, laundry, souvenirs.